+Indicators for this sub-domain will therefore need to be further defined at the country level.
+As mentioned earlier, sub-domains and indicators related to various sectors' roles in FP service delivery together measure the institutionalization aspects of FP programs, such as financial and technical parts, and their contributions to contraceptive security at the program level.
 Another aspect of the environment is the civil society sector.
 An enabling environment during donor support transition should allow civil society organizations (CSOs) to perform their roles, be accountable for them, and advocate for vulnerable populations to ensure access and equity in services (McDonough & Rodriguez, 2020).

 Accountability, again, is an indicator to monitor FP programs during transition.
-Accountability has been measured in NCIFP with three questions about the existence and operation of mechanisms to ensure that FP services are voluntary, non-discriminatory, and to report and review violations (Rosenberg, 2020).
+Accountability is measured in NCIFP with three questions about the existence and operation of mechanisms to ensure that FP services are voluntary, non-discriminatory, and to report and review violations (Rosenberg, 2020).

-At the program level, three key areas are proposed for M&E of FP programs during transition: social and behavioral communication, contraceptive commodity security, and local capacity in a wide range of activities from designing, planning, M&E, purchasing and distributing commodities, and policy and advocacy.
-These three sub-domains are considered essential to increasing demands for FP services and ensuring service supplies to meet such demands.
-Each of these sub-domains can be measured by multiple indicators.
-Bertrand et al. (2015) showed that strategic communication for behavior change has been widely used for the last five decades and is a critical tool to disseminate FP/RH information, change social norms, and promote the use of voluntary FP/RH services.
-However, how communication strategies are designed and implemented depends on the local political and cultural contexts, so defined indicators need to be relevant and appropriate for each setting.
+At the program level, four key areas are proposed for M&E of FP programs during transition: (1) social and behavioral change communication; (2) contraceptive commodity security; (3) local capacity in a wide range of activities from designing, planning, M&E, purchasing and distributing commodities, and policy and advocacy; and (4) data systems.
+These subdomains are considered essential to increasing demands for FP services and ensuring service supplies to meet such demands.
+Robust data systems, including routine and non-routine data, e.g., population-based surveys, were reported by our post-transition assessment participants as critical for programs to monitor demand, supplies, and service provision, as well as inequalities, in FP programs.

+Each sub-domain can be measured by multiple indicators.
+Bertrand et al. (2015) showed that social and behavioral change communication has been widely used for the last five decades and is a critical tool to disseminate FP/RH information, change social norms, and promote the use of voluntary FP/RH services.
+However, how communication strategies are designed and implemented depends on the local political and cultural contexts; thus, defined indicators need to be relevant and appropriate for each setting.
 Contraceptive commodity security remains a challenge in most settings because the government and private sector, as well as other external donors, have not always agreed on the roles of the latter in the provision of free or subsidized contraceptives and the impacts of policies and regulations on the private sector (Cromer et al., 2004).